JakubZojdzik/madrALO-client/README.md

     ```sh
     cd SOK-client
     ```
+4. Create a .env file in the root directory of the project and set the required environment variable as described above.
-4. Start the SOK Client in detached mode:
+5. Start the SOK Client in detached mode:
     ```sh
     docker-compose up -d
     ```